ScriptEdClaremontHS/lesson17/README.md

 ### Warm Up:

-First, copy the following CSS rule into your notebooks.
+First, copy the following CSS rule into your notebook.

 ```css
 h3 {